kadalu/kadalu/doc/try-kadalu.md

 With this, there will be 3 bricks, and kadalu CSI driver will mount the corresponding volume and provide data.

-Also note that, there can be both replica1 and replica3 type volume co-existing in the system.
+**NOTE**: There can be both replica1 and replica3 type volume co-existing in the system.
 Note that while claiming the PV, you just need to provide `storageClassName: kadalu.replica1` or `storageClassName: kadalu.replica3` to use the relevant option.

 ### On data recovery